Analyzer2210cau/Effort-Aware-Package-Metrics/Effort-Aware-Replication/Effort-Aware-ranking/ReadMe.txt

 --- Eclipse-3.0, 2.Eclipse-2.1, POI-2.5, POI-3.0, Camel-1.6, JDTCore-3.4, Lucene-2.4
 --- each file is matrix of packages as rows and studies metrics as columns

-R-Script: This folde mainly 1 .R script file having 4 functions.
+R-Script: This folder has mainly one .R script file having 4 functions.

  1. EffortAwareRankingRandom(pathRandom): It is function that generates random graph for faults on y-axis and KSLOC on x-axis